Alan J. Smith (architect): Other projects

 In 2012, working with government officials, local design institutes and developers, redbox were involved in multimillion-pound projects in Hunan Province, particularly in the cities of Changsha, Zhuzhuo and the new town of Yunlong.
 Schemes included technology parks, office, commercial and heritage projects varying in size up to 5,000,000 square feet.

 Smith has been invited to become a visiting professor at the leading university in South West China, a post he will take up in September 2012.

-Smith is also working with artists in Szechuan, where he is developing an agency to export works by nascent Chinese artists into the western art market, at the same time he intends to open a contemporary art gallery in Chongqing.
+Smith is also working with artists in Sichuan, where he is developing an agency to export works by nascent Chinese artists into the western art market, at the same time he intends to open a contemporary art gallery in Chongqing.